drBenway/pixi-vn-wiki/start/labels.md

 * The game has no end, so if the steps are finished, there has been an error, and it needs to be handled
 * The game ends when the player reaches a certain point.
 For example, when the player reaches a certain point in the story you can navigate to a game over screen

-The method for managing the end of the game is to set `narration.gameEnd` with a function that has the same characteristics as a step function.
+The method for managing the end of the game is to set `narration.onGameEnd` with a function that has the same characteristics as a step function.

 For example, if you want to end the game when the steps are finished: